-BA in French Teaching; PhD in Educational Technology; Assistant Professor of ICT at University of Kentucky School of Information Science
+BA in French Teaching; PhD in Educational Technology; Associate Professor of ICT at University of Kentucky School of Information Science

-I am an interdisciplinary digital methods researcher studying meaning-making practices on online platforms.
+I am an transdisciplinary digital methods researcher studying meaning-making practices on online platforms.

 You can subscribe to this content through this RSS feed or this Mastodon account.